ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-iis.md

 ### <strong>3.
 Create FastCGI Handler Mapping</strong>

-- Open Server Manager, locate *Tools* on the top right corner  of Dashboard, Click on it and select *Internet Information Services (IIS) Manager*.
+- Open Server Manager, locate *Tools* on the top right corner  of the Dashboard, Open *Internet Information Services (IIS) Manager*.

 <img src="https://github.com/ladybirdweb/faveo-server-images/blob/master/_docs/installation/providers/enterprise/windows-images/iis.png?raw=true" alt="" style=" width:550px ; height:150px ">

-- Now in the Left Panel of the IIS Manager window select your server then you will find the *Handler Mappings*.
-Open *Handler Mappings*, Click on *Add Module Mapping* in the Right Panel, a new window will appear.
-Add the below in respective boxes & click *OK*.
+- Now in the Left Panel of the IIS Manager select the server then you will find the *Handler Mappings* it will populate the available options to configure.
+Open *Handler Mappings*, Click on *Add Module Mapping* in the Right Panel, Add Module Mapping window will appear.
+Add the below values in the respective fields & click *OK*.

 - RequestPath
 ```